Skip to content

 Deduplicate images by perceptual hash similarity.

 Groups images by phash hamming distance and keeps the best image from each duplicate group.
-The winner is chosen by resolution (width x height), then file size, then blur sharpness.
+By default, original (non-upscaled) images are preferred; use --prefer-upscaled to reverse this.
+Within each preference tier, the winner is chosen by resolution (width x height), then file size, then blur sharpness.
 Losers are moved to a duplicated/ subdirectory within the source folder (configurable with --to).

-Requires phash sidecar data from dtst analyze --phash.
-Blur scores (from dtst analyze --blur) are used as a tiebreaker when available.
+Requires phash sidecar data from dtst analyze --metrics phash.
+Blur scores (from dtst analyze --metrics blur) are used as a tiebreaker when available.

 Examples: dtst dedup -d ./project --from faces dtst dedup -d ./project --from faces --threshold 4 dtst dedup -d ./project --from faces --to my-dupes dtst dedup config.yaml --dry-run dtst dedup -d ./project --from faces --clear